 The charcoal vs. gas grill debate will go on as long as there are backyards and patios.
-Suffice it to say we are on the charcoal side of the debate—hotter flame, richer flavor, albeit with more sooty mess and less spontaneity.
+Suffice it to say we are on the charcoal side of the debate—hotter flame, richer flavor (albeit more sooty mess and less spontaneity).
 In the charcoal arena, there are three types of grills to choose from: kamado, open fire, and kettle; here are 10 favorites across the cateogories.

 Open Fire Grills

-Below: The leader in this category is the Grillery.
+Above: The leader in this category is the Grillery.
 Pundits such as Tom Brokaw and the late R. W. Apple of the NY Times put this open-flame grill in a league of its own.
 Available directly from the manufacturer, Grillworks Inc., each unit is custom manufactured in the US.
-The grill is available in two sizes: the original model, The Grillery, is 19-inches-by-20-inches-wide ($2,850), and now there is also The Grillworks ($3,875), which at 18 inches deep by 42 inches wide, is perfect for Texas-size barbeques.
+The grill is available in two sizes: the original model, The Grillery, is 19-inches-by-20-inches-wide ($2,850), and now there is also The Grillworks ($4,975), which, at 19-inches-deep-by-42-inches-wide, is perfect for Texas-size barbecues.

-Weber has dominated the kettle grill category since the first one was invented by George A. Stephen, Sr., one of the co-owners of the Weber Brothers Metal Works, a Chicago custom order sheet metal shop.
+Above: Weber has dominated the kettle grill category since the first was invented by George A. Stephen, Sr., one of the co-owners of the Weber Brothers Metal Works, a Chicago custom order sheet metal shop.
 Stephen took two half-spheres that were destined to be buoys in Lake Michigan and fashioned them into a dome-shaped grill with a rounded lid, and the classic Weber kettle grill was born.
-We like the Weber Blue or Green Kettle Grills ($150) in addition to the standard black (unfortunately, red is no longer manufactured).
+We like the Weber One-Touch Kettle Grill in black; $149 from Amazon.

-Below: As usual, the Scandis do us one better in the design department.
-Danish company Dancook's stainless steel and aluminum 1400 Kettle Charcoal Barbeque is sleek and stylish; £154.99 at Raw Garden.
+Above: As usual, the Scandis do us one better in the design department.
+Danish company Dancook's stainless steel and aluminum 1400 Kettle Charcoal Barbecue is sleek and stylish; £161.09 from Amazon.